nickmflorin/enumerated-literals/README.md

 type Apple = Fruit<"apple">;
 ```

-An `EnumeratedLiterals` instance is equipped with the following methods that can be used to interact
+An [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with the following methods that
-with the `EnumeratedLiterals` models:
+can be used to interact with the [`EnumeratedLiterals`][EnumeratedLiterals] models:

 ##### Model Getters

-The `EnumeratedLiterals` instance is equipped with a method, `getModel`, that can be used to
+The [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with a method, `getModel`, that
-retrieve the model associated with a specific value on the `EnumeratedLiterals` instance.
-The return
+can be used to retrieve the model associated with a specific value on the
-type will be strongly typed, such that the properties associated with the provided value will be
+[`EnumeratedLiterals`][EnumeratedLiterals] instance.
+The return type will be strongly typed, such
-their constant representations:
+that the properties associated with the provided value will be their constant representations:

 ```ts
 // { value: "apple"; description: "A red fruit"; color: "red"; label: "Apple"; }
 Fruits.getModel("apple");
 ```

-The method will throw an `InvalidLiteralValueError` if the provided value is not in the set of
+The method will throw an [`InvalidLiteralValueError`][InvalidLiteralValueError] if the provided
-constant string literals on the instance.
+value is not in the set of constant string literals on the instance.

 The arguments to the methods are all strongly typed, such that the following code will not compile: